rotoapanta/gpsNetRsProject/README.md

 ## Installation

 1. Clone the repository to your local machine:

   ```bash
    git clone https://github.com/rotoapanta/gpsNetRsProject.git
   ```
-2. Create the `config.ini` in the same directory as the project and configure according to your credentials
+2.Create the `config.ini` in the same directory as the project and configure according to your credentials

 ## Configuration